-The magneto Chain is enclosed in a casing consisting of two U-section girders, each of which comprises a 91⁄2", a 71⁄2", and a 3'' Angle Girder, joined at their upper and lower ends by a 21⁄2" small radius Curved Strip and a 3'' Formed Slotted Strip.
-The casing is bolted at its lower end to the cover of the timing mechanism.
-An oil pump fastened to the front of the chain casing consists of a Sleeve Piece fixed to one of the U-section girders by a 21⁄2" Strip.
-A Chimney Adaptor is pushed into each end of the Sleeve Piece, and through the centre hole of one of them is secured a Rod Socket.
-A Channel Bearing, one end of which is enclosed by a 1'' x 1''.
-Angle Bracket is then fixed to the Sleeve Piece as shown, and a 1⁄2" Pinion is fastened to the Angle Bracket by a 1⁄2" Bolt.
+The magneto Chain is enclosed in a casing consisting of two U-section girders, each of which comprises a 91⁄2, a 71⁄2, and a 3⁄4 Angle Girder, joine at their upper and lower ends by a 21⁄2 small radius Curved Strip and a 3 Formed Siotted Strip.
+The casing is bolted at its lower end to the cover the timing mechanism.
+An oil pump fastened to the front of the chaicasing consists of a Sleeve Piece fixed to one of the U-section girders by 21⁄2.
+Strip.
+A Chinmey Adaptor is pushed into each end of the Sleev Piece, and through the centre hole of one of them is secured a Rod Socke A Channel Bearing, one end of which is enclosed by a 1" ×1".
+Angle Bracke is then fixed to the Sleeve Piece as shown, and a 1⁄2 Prinion is fastened to the at their upper and lower ends by a 21⁄2 small radius Curved Strip and a 3'' Formed Stotted Strip.
+The casing is bolted at its lower end to the cover of fromted Stotted Strip.
+The casing is bolted at its lower end to the cover of the thing mechanism.
+An oil gump fastened to the front of the chain casing consists of a Sleeve Piece fixed to one of the U-section girders by a 21⁄2'' Strip.
+A Chinney Adaptor is pushed into each end of the Sleeve Piece, and through the centre hole of one of them is secured a Rod Socket.
+A Channel Bearing, one end of which is enclosed by a 1'' x1'' Angle Bracket, is then fixed to the Sleeve Piece as shown, and a 1⁄2'' Pinion is fastened to the Angle Bracket by a 1⁄2'' Bolt.

 The engine is now complete and ready for working, and it remains only to adjust the valve timing mechanism and to connect up the Motor.
-The drive is transmitted from the Sprocket 10 (Fig. 10.8f) to the crankshaft through a simple clutch that consists of two 11⁄2" Contrate Wheels 8 and 9, in mesh with each other.
-Contrate 9 is locked on the crankshaft, but Contrate 8 is fastened by a 1⁄2" Bolt to a 2" Sprocket 10.
+The drive is transmitted from the Sprocket 10 (Fig. 10.8f) to the crankshift through a simple clutch that consists of two 11⁄2'' Contrate Wheels 8 and 9, in mesh with each other.
+Contrate 9 is locked on the crankshift, but Contrate 8 is fastened by a 1⁄2'' Bolt to a 2'' Sprocket 10.
 A Compression Spring 11 maintains the Contrates normally in engagement.
-The Sprocket 10 is connected by Sprocket Chain to the 1" Sprocket Wheel driven from the
+The Sprocket